How much can you expect to save buying at car auctions?October 28th 2018

 Buying a new car is a huge investment.
 Prices of cars keep depreciating and if you aren’t exactly rich, the decision to buy a new car is more questionable when you consider the facts.
 This single factor makes the used car market appealing to savvy buyers.
 Buying at an auction is the smartest option when you are looking to get the best deal.
 The prices can be unbelievably low, and as long as you learn the ropes before jumping in, you can get great value for your money.
 There’s little wonder the Australian car auction market is becoming more popular every day.

 The potential to save money is what mostly drives people to purchase at auto auctions.
 However, there are other reasons why you may consider buying at an auction.
 Large auctions boast a large selection of vehicles, the kind of selection you don’t usually find at a dealership.
 Thus, there is a wide range of options and models to choose from, ranging from hundreds to hundreds of thousands of dollars — some vehicles even get into the millions.

 How much can I save?

 This question is as open-ended as it gets.
 There are numerous factors that determine the amount you can save when you buy from an auction.
 The condition of the car, its popularity, and the make and model are some of the factors that determine the price guide.
-If we were to provide a definite figure, we’d say anywhere between 20-60% of the value of the car in the open market.
+If we were to provide a figure, on average anywhere between 20-60% of the value of the car in the open market.
 If the car is in excellent condition, you should save at least 20% of its market value.